 After five long years of development it’s looking like N.C.
 Central University’s new student center may open Spring 2022, barring any further delays.
 The student center was initially planned to open in 2021.

 “It’s going to be a really nice and modern space.
-Students will be able to come in and enjoy a variety of new amenities,” said Walter Lennon, NCCU project manager.
-Lennon has worked on the project for about two and a half years and at NCCU for about eight years.
+Students will be able to come in and enjoy a variety of new amenities,” said Lennon, who has worked on the project for about two and a half years and at NCCU for almost eight years.

 The 100,000 square foot building, located at the corner of Fayetteville Street and between Nelson and Cecil Streets, will replace the 53-year-old Alfonso Elder Student Union which will be repurposed.

-Programs housed in the as-yet unnamed center will include the Department of Diversity and Inclusion, the LGBTA Center, the Women’s and Men’s centers, a gaming center, the Student Senate Chamber, Career Services.
+Programs housed in the as-yet unnamed center will include the Department of Diversity and Inclusion, the LGBTA Center, the Women’s and Men’s centers, a gaming center, the Student Senate Chamber and Career Services.

 The current student union, with its 39,000 square feet, was named after Alphonso Elder, NCCU’s second president.
 Built in 1968, it was designed to serve about 2,500 students.
 Today’s enrollment is over 8,000.
 Its last major renovation was in 1992.